- Set up a notification

 - Monthly – occurs once a month.
 You can choose which months to include and also which day(s) of the month using a variety of options, including a comma-separated list of days (in Dundas BI version 10 or higher).

 Select the Intra-Day Recurrence checkbox if you want to specify multiple times within a scheduled day, then click Add Occurrence to add specific times of day or change the dropdown to Minutes or Hours to set up a regular Recurrence Interval.

-Finally, if you want to prevent the schedule from running forever, set End Date either to end after a certain number of occurrences or by a specific date.
+Finally, if you want to prevent the schedule from continuing forever, set End Date either to end after a certain number of occurrences or by a specific date.

-Notifications export the current view to the formats of your choice and deliver it along with the notification.
+Notifications export the current view you have open to the formats of your choice and deliver it along with the notification.

-Click Add export content when creating any type of notification and choose from the available export formats, including:
+Click Add export content when creating any type of notification, then set Format to one of the available file formats including:

 - Image (PNG)